isomerpages/sciencecentre-emag/_stories/Technology/DFS X Artist 2025: Tech Meets Textiles.md

 She was also surprised to learn that beyond upcycling, some fabrics such as 100% natural fibre clothing could be composted to enrich soils and reduce landfill waste.</p>
-<p>Sophie and her teammates Hui Yi, Jing Wen, and Jing Hui designed a steampunk-inspired
+<p>Sophie and her teammates Cheong Hui Yi, Au Jing Wen, and San Jing Hui
-look with a bustle skirt and trail from old denim.
+designed a steampunk-inspired look with a bustle skirt and trail from old denim.
 She shared that they learned how to add gathers and pleats to the blouse from the Temasek Polytechnic student instructors.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SteampunkDFSXArtist.jpg">